 Mitch will also provide information about the community-based resources available for students and parents on the topic.

 The session will run for approximately one hour.
 Please refer to the below flyer for further details.
 Please send RSVPs to Ryan Flack: email@example.com by Friday 6 April.

 SPEAK UP!
-Stay ChatTY is a registered not-for-profit that works to promote positive mental health and suicide by normalising conversations about mental health and encouraging people to seek help when they need it.
+Stay ChatTY is a registered not-for-profit that works to promote positive mental health and prevent suicide by normalising conversations about mental health and encouraging people to seek help when they need it.

 Students champion International Women's Day

 Today is International Women’s Day – a day when women across the world are recognised for their achievements without regard to political, social, economic and cultural divisions.